James4Ever0/notes/comprehensive page dump from multiple devices.md

 ### Android

-to install a plugin on kiwi browser, you need to unpack and install it manually.
+to install a plugin on kiwi browser, you (maybe) need to unpack and install it manually.

+you need chrome extension v2 or below. pack the extension manually if needed. must install from .crx file.

 query: `site:github.com chrome copy all tabs`